damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 TODO DOCS

+## Filter Tags by Name

+Want to quickly find a tag?
+That's much easier now with a handy little filter on top:

+TODO SCREENSHOT

 ## API additions

 We've expanded our API on several points with GitLab 8.12:

-- Allow to set request_access_enabled for groups and projects using API [!6359]
+- Allow to set request_access_enabled for groups and projects using API
-- Add notification_settings API calls - https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/5632 (community contribution)
+- Add notification_settings API calls
-- Add a BroadcastMessage API - https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6112
+- Add a BroadcastMessage API
+- You can now fork to a specific namespace through the API
+- Allow to set enable/disable access request for groups and projects.
+- Add `web_url` field to issue, merge request, and snippet objects.  (community contribution)
+- Expose `sha` and `merge_commit_sha` in merge request API.  (community contribution)
+- Expose issue confidentiality flag.  (community contribution)
+- Added 'only_allow_merge_if_build_succeeds' project setting.  (community contribution)
+- New endpoint to lint your `.gitlab-ci.yml` file.  (community contribution)

 [!6359]: https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/6359

 ## Improved GitHub Importer

 Our GitHub importer keeps getting better, making it easier to migrate to GitLab.
-With GitLab 8.12, the importer will also copy release notes over to GitLab.
+With GitLab 8.12, the importer will also copy release notes over to GitLab and now lets you choose the namespace you want your imported projects to go towards:

+TODO SCREENSHOT

+This should make it easier to migrate if you already have existing projects or prefer something different than GitLab's way of importing your projects.

 TODO DOCS